Tour Croatia+ trip

 DAY 3

-After breakfast at the hotel and check-out, you will take a private walking tour of Zadar.
-It includes visiting the Cathedral of St. Anastasia, considered the most impressive Basilica in Dalmatia, the church of St. Donatus, a representative bishop's chapel dating back to the 8th century and the ruins of the Roman Forum.
+After breakfast and check-out, embark on a private walking tour of Zadar.
+Visit the Cathedral of St. Anastasia, the church of St. Donatus, and the ruins of the Roman Forum.
+Admire the city's defensive walls and enjoy the unique sounds of the Sea Organ.

 Overnight in Split.